RootKit-Org/AI-Aimbot/customScripts/AimAssist/readme.md

 # Performance optimizations

 This version aimes to achieve the best performance possible on AMD hardware.
-To achieve this, the script acts more as an aim assist insted of a full fledged aimbot.
+To achieve this, the script acts more as an aim assist instead of a full fledged aimbot.
 The user will still need to do most on the aim

 Changes that have been made: